AnushriKulkarni/HR_Analytics_-Attribution-/README.md

 ## Getting Started

-I encourage you to explore the E-Commerce Sales Dashboard and provide any suggestions or feedback.
+I encourage you to explore the Dashboard and provide any suggestions or feedback.
 If you have ideas for improvements or additional features, feel free to fork the repository and submit a pull request.
 Your contributions can help enhance the dashboard and make it even more valuable.

-Thank you for your interest, and I look forward to collaborating on any enhancements!

 ---

-Thank you for checking out my project! 🙌
+Thank you for your interest, and I look forward to collaborating on any enhancements!🙌